The world is a geological marvel, boasting a plethora of unique rock formations shaped by millions of years of natural processes.

 6. Kjeragbolten | Norway

-Located in the Lysefjord, near the village of Lysebotn in southwestern Norway, Kjeragbolten is a massive boulder wedged in the crevice of a mountain’s plateau.
+Kjeragbolten is located on the Lysefjord, near the village of Lysebotn in southwestern Norway.
+It is a massive boulder wedged in the crevice of a mountain’s plateau.
 The boulder itself measures about 5 cubic metres in volume and appears suspended between two towering cliffs.
 Its precarious position is a result of glacial activity and erosion over millions of years.

 The story of Kjeragbolten begins with the last Ice Age, which shaped the dramatic landscapes of Norway’s Westernfjord region.
 Glacial movements, along with freeze-thaw cycles, gradually carved out the U-shaped valleys and deep fjords that are characteristic of the region.
 The particular formation of Kjeragbolten is linked to the forces of nature and time, as ice masses, rivers, and weathering contributed to the creation of this geological marvel as it became jammed in its current location.